microsoft/onnxruntime/BUILD.md

 * apple_deploy_target

    Specify the minimum version of the target platform (iOS) on which the target binaries are to be deployed.
-* xcode_attribute_development_team
+* xcode_code_signing_team_id (optional)

    The development team ID used for code signing if it is required or desired, for more information, see [Code Signing](https://developer.apple.com/support/code-signing/).

-   The code signing is usually required to run you app on an iOS device.
+   The code signing is usually required to build a shared onnxruntime library for iOS devices.

 #### Build Instructions
 Run one of the following build scripts from the ONNX Runtime repository root,